top of page

 Reflux Medication For Babies and Children

 Reflux is also quite a tough one to treat, and it's something that a baby usually grows out of rather than gets treated for.
 There are some medications that can aid your baby's comfort, though.
-Bearing in mind these won't take the reflux away.
+Bearing in mind, these won't take the reflux away.
 They will just make it less acidic.
 One that I really love is Milk of Magnesia.
-The reason is that it reduces acidity but also draws water into the gut, therefore reducing the risk of constipation that so many anti-reflux medications and formulas cause.
+The reason is that it reduces acidity while also drawing water into the gut, thereby reducing the risk of constipation that many anti-reflux medications and formulas can cause.

 Phipp's Milk of Magnesia

-First Aid Essentials for Bumps and Scrapes in Children:
+First Aid Must-Haves for Bumps and Scrapes in Children:

 Wound Cleaning For Babies and Children